Colon and Rectal Surgery Fellowship

 - Produce physicians who understand one of the responsibilities of physicians is to contribute to the field of colon and rectal surgery through scholarly activity, specifically through the products of peer reviewed manuscripts, presentation and curricula.
 Each resident will have completed one of these scholarly activities by the time of graduation.

 - Graduate excellent, independent surgeons who will be leaders in colon and rectal surgery professional societies.
 Each resident will attend a society meeting during training.

 - Produce surgeons who understand quality improvement (QI) and patient safety (PS) are critical to advancing colon and rectal surgery healthcare.
-Each resident will graduate with a completed QI project designed to reduce health care disparities or improve patient care.
+Each resident will graduate with a completed QI project or research project designed to reduce health care disparities or improve patient care.

 - We prepare surgeons to practice all aspects of the subspecialty of colon and rectal surgery.
 Our residents will exceed the amount of required procedures and diagnostic codes by 10% and score in the top 50% on the Inservice Examination.

 Creighton University School of Medicine Colon and Rectal Surgery